layer5io/layer5/collections/_blogs/2020-04-26-getting-started-with-mesheryctl.md

 #### <span style="margin-left:.75em;font-size: 2em; align-content: center;">W</span>hat's next?

 Meshery is an ever-growing community with attracting contributors from across the globe.
-We always have a role for everyone whether be a code-writer, a community manager or a marketer.
+We always have a role for everyone whether to be a code-writer, a community manager or a marketer.
 Layer5 community is always open to welcome you warmly.

 If this makes you excited, Join the Layer5 community with just a click & someone will be there to make sure you do not get missed.